NicoUnlimited/GradeME/README.md

-Use i.e docker build ng2docker/grademe . in the project directory If you save the dockerfile elsewhere remember to change the paths within the dockerfile run your container i.e. with docker run --rm -p 80:4200 ng2docker/grademe open your browser - type use localhost as URL.
+Use i.e docker build ng2docker/grademe . in the project directory If you save the dockerfile elsewhere remember to change the paths within the dockerfile run your container i.e. with docker run --rm -p 4200:4200 ng2docker/grademe open your browser - type use localhost:4200 as URL.